jalal-82/Tetris/README.md

 Each group member will be required to present to their tutor a part of the project code that they have written themselves, and answer questions on their design and implementation choices.
+The tutor will select an appropriate code section (from those you have written).
+This code should _not_ be a test; it should be a part of your implementation of the game.

 ### D2G